Bárbara Domingos: 2018-19

+2021-22

-She was the 2021 Pan American Championships all-around silver medalist.
-This placement meant that she fell short of winning a spot to compete at the 2020 Summer Olympics, which went to gold medalist Rut Castillo.
+Domingos started her competition season at the World Cup Sofia, where she took 38th place in the all-around.
+She was 34th in all-around at the World Cup Tashkent and 31st at the World Cup Baku.
+In June, she became the 2021 Pan American Championships all-around silver medalist.
+She also won gold in team, ball and clubs and silver in hoop.
+This result meant that she fell short of winning a spot to compete at the 2020 Summer Olympics, which went to gold medalist Rut Castillo from Mexico.

 At the 2021 World Championships, she had her highest-ever placement, finishing 13th in all-around qualifications and 17th in the all-around final.
 She was the first Brazilian to qualify to the all-around final.
 At the end of the year, she underwent surgery for a hip injury and was unable to train for six months.

+In August, Domingos competed at the World Challenge Cup Cluj-Napoca and placed 30th in the all-around.
+On 14–18 September, she represented Brazil, alongside Geovanna Santos, at the 2022 World Championships in Sofia, Bulgaria.
+She ended 41st place in the all-around qualifications.

+In October, she competed at the 2022 South American Games in Asunción, Paraguay.
+She won gold medals in the all-around, ball, clubs and ribbon, and a silver medal in hoop.
+In late November, she won team, all-around and ball gold medals at the 2022 South American Championships in Paipa, Colombia.
+In addition, she won silver in clubs and a bronze medal in the ribbon final.

+2023

 Domingos (right) on the 2023 World Cup Sofia ribbon podium with Takhmina Ikromova (center) and Elzhana Taniyeva (left).

 On April 2, 2023, Domingos made history by winning bronze in the ribbon final at the World Cup in Sofia, becoming the first individual from her nation to medal in an event final in that type of competition.
-On April 9, 2023, she also made history by winning gold in the ribbon final at the Grand Prix in Thiais, becoming the first Brazilian individual rhythmic gymnast to win a medal and a gold at the Grand Prix series.
+On 9 April, 2023, she also made history by winning gold in the ribbon final at the Grand Prix in Thiais, becoming the first Brazilian individual rhythmic gymnast to win a medal and a gold at the Grand Prix series.

 At the 2023 World Championships in August, Domingos ended the all-around in 11th place.
 Her performance earned an individual berth for Brazil at the 2024 Summer Olympics.
 This was the first time a Brazilian rhythmic gymnasts had won a berth for the Olympics.
 Domingos said of the achievement, "What I feel today is a sense of fulfillment.
 That says it all."
 She was also the first Brazilian to qualify for an event final at the World Championships, as she qualified for the clubs final, where she finished in seventh place.